 By being featured on these two sites, I got around 600 e-mail subscribers.
 My strategy for these subscribers was to use them as a community and get feedback while I was gathering the content and creating the first parts of the website.
 I’ve sent out 2 newsletters prior to launching: One “Welcome” e-mail (with a sneak peek of resources), and another sneak peek e-mail, but with two visuals of the website’s design attached.
 This worked great!
 I got around 40 replies on both e-mails from people giving me feedback.

 One thing I also did was reach out to some of the companies and people I was going to feature on the site and see if they would be interested in sponsoring (just a longshot, but hey).
 That didn’t work out, but I got some great responses to the idea and about 70% of the people I emailed agreed to help me get the word out once I launched the site.

-It took me 5 months (working on the side) before I filled up 40 of the 50 categories, and I decided 40 was enough to launch with.
+It took me 5 months before I filled up 40 of the 50 categories, and I decided 40 was enough to launch with.
 I added all the content to the site (also took me 3 weeks to check every product for correct spelling, links, images etc.), got some help from friends to fix design, front-end and hosting problems I encountered, and I was good to go!

 The Product Hunt Madness

 Because of the nature of the Product Hunt audience, I decided this would be my main focus while launching (I added Startup Stash to /r/entrepreneur later and also sent out some emails to [email protected], trying to leverage the #1 position I got on PH after a few hours).